thoughtbot/dns/book/chapters/tools/ping.md

 ## ping & ping6

 `ping` (and its sibling for IPv6 addresses, `ping6`) is a very simple tool, so this will be a short section.
 Its most common use case can be summed up as: "Are you there?"
-While simple, this utility is useful in automated environments.
+Although simple, this utility is useful in automated environments.
 Computers check to make sure other computers are awake, active, and receiving connections.

 Its command line interface looks like this: